 The Campus Writing and Speaking Program invites nominations and applications for a stipend-based spring semester faculty seminar focused on incorporating writing into existing undergraduate courses.
 Each faculty participant will receive a stipend of $500 at the conclusion of the seminar.

-Participants agree to attend the meetings during the spring semester, 2020; prepare a brief report of the changes they have made in their course(s) as a result of the seminar; and optionally share their work informally (usually in pairs) at a 1-hour CWSP lunch meeting during the 2020-2021 academic year.
+Participants agree to attend the online meetings during the spring semester, 2021; prepare a brief report of the changes they have made in their course(s) as a result of the seminar; and optionally share their work informally (usually in pairs) at a 1-hour CWSP lunch (or, if necessary, Zoom) meeting during the 2021-2022 academic year.
 Meetings will offer a workshop format with a mix of expert advice, discussion, and hands-on work.
-The program’s graduate consultants will work with participants as needed between meetings to assist with the creation of writing outcomes for the course(s); the revision of the existing course syllabus; the design of materials such as assignments, evaluation criteria, and useful handouts or web-based materials for students; and the preparation of the final report.
+Dr. Chris Anson, the seminar leader, will be available to work with participants as needed between meetings to assist with the creation of writing outcomes for the course(s); the revision of the existing course syllabus; the design of materials such as assignments, evaluation criteria, and useful handouts or web-based materials for students; and the preparation of the final report.
 The seminar is limited to 12 participants.
 Full-time faculty in all positions are invited.
 If you are unable to participate or have received this because you are a department administrator, please pass this announcement on to all interested faculty.

-- Applicants must be available on the days and times indicated above.
+- Applicants must be available on the days and times to be chosen.
 Please note that missing two or more meetings will forfeit the stipend, but you may continue to attend.